urbit/docs/reference/vane-apis/airlock.md

 # Airlock

-Airlock is the term to describe the set of apis for interacting with a running Urbit ship from outside of the Urbit network.
+Airlock is the term to describe the set of APIs for interacting with a running Urbit ship from outside of the Urbit network.

 ## Urlock-py